vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Get-SrmTask.md

 Get-SrmTask
 ```

-This example retrieves all the tasks from the Site Recovery Manager appliance
+This example retrieves all the tasks from the Site Recovery Manager appliance.

 ### Example 2